-- Amounts due from bond issuers on bonds held in the shareholder assets; - Collateral balances and margin accounts from derivative positions held as part of the hedging programme; - Cash balances and deposits held with credit institutions; - Receivables due from debtors; - Policyholder financial assets; - Amounts due from reinsurers; and - Italian Withholding Tax ('IWT'), as outlined in Section D.1.9.
+- Amounts due from bond issuers on bonds held in the shareholder assets; - Collateral balances and margin accounts from derivative positions held as part of the hedging programme; - Cash balances and deposits held with credit institutions; - Receivables due from debtors; - Policyholder financial assets; - Amounts due from reinsurers; and - Italian Withholding Tax, as outlined in Section D.1.

 Substantially all of the assets of the Company are held by counterparties.
-Bankruptcy or insolvency of these counterparties may cause the Company's rights with respect to the investments held by these counterparties to be delayed or limited.
+Bankruptcy or insolvency of these counterparties may cause the Company's rights with respect to these investments to be delayed or limited.

-AGL's credit risk increased over 2020 in line with the increase to the underlying exposures in the hedging programme and shareholder assets.
+AGL's credit risk decreased over 2021 in line with the decrease to the underlying exposures, in particular due to those within the hedging programme.

-There has been no material change in how AGL assesses credit risk exposure during 2020.
+There has been no material change in how AGL assesses credit risk exposure during 2021.